intel/intel-extension-for-transformers/docs/quantization.md

 )
 model = trainer.quantize(quant_config=q_config)
 ```
-Please refer to [quantization example](../examples/optimize/pytorch/huggingface/text-classification/quantization/inc/run_glue.py) for the details
+Please refer to [quantization example](../examples/optimize/pytorch/huggingface/text-classification/quantization/inc/run_glue.py) for the details.

 ### Create an instance of Metric
-The Metric define which metric will used to measure the performance of tuned models.
+The Metric defines which metric will be used to measure the performance of tuned models.
 - example:
     ```python
     metric = metrics.Metric(name="eval_f1", greater_is_better=True, is_relative=True, criterion=0.01, weight_ratio=None)